 No!
 I am sharing the quick version of pasta al Pomodoro, adapted for a low-carb diet!

-Some add sugar to balance the acidity of the tomatoes.
+In my experience, adding sugar to tomato sauce balances the acidity of the tomatoes.
 But if you are using San Marzano tomatoes, it won’t be necessary because they tend to be sweeter.

 Yes!
-You can use any tubular pasta like ziti (instead of penne) or long, round pasta like spaghetti that go well with light tomato sauce like Pomodoro!
+You can use any tubular pasta like ziti (instead of penne) or long, round pasta like spaghetti that goes well with light tomato sauce like Pomodoro!

 Tips